iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 <div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">Figure 5.
 The terms laptop and notebook are now used interchangeably.
 Black cat, unlike <em style="color:grey;">"tabby cat"</em> and <em style="color:grey;">"tiger cat"</em>, is not an ImageNet-1k class.</div>

 Consider two synsets: *"laptop, laptop computer"* and *"notebook, notebook computer"*.
 Their respective WordNet definitions are "a portable computer small enough to use in your lap" and "a small compact portable computer".
-In this case, the definitions clearly overlap, with the first being a subset of the second.
-We again asked modern LLMs about the difference between laptops and notebooks:
+In this case, the definitions overlap, with the former being a subset of the latter.
+We again asked modern LLMs about the difference between laptop and notebook:

 <div class="llm-cite">Previously, "laptops" referred to portable computers with larger screens and more powerful hardware, while "notebooks" were slimmer, lighter, and less powerful.
 Today, the terms are used interchangeably, as advancements in technology have blurred the distinctions.</div>